cbabs/bulkSshRunner/README.md

 ## Configure and run the app

 You will need to edit two files.
-The commands.txt and hosts.txt files.
+The sshCmds.txt and hosts.txt files.
-The commands.txt file is where you define the commands.
+The sshCmds.txt file is where you define the commands.
 You enter them in the file like you would in a putty or a terminal.
 The hosts.txt file is where you enter the hosts.
 One host per line.
 No leading or trailing white space.